indatarec/Positive-Grid-Spark-40---modding/README.md

 On the older Spark 40 board, to disable FAULTZ signal (T67 pin), you just need to connect points T67-T68.
 ![faultz](https://github.com/user-attachments/assets/90a3946b-b8d9-4e58-899d-71832a0fc660)
 On never model of PCB points T67 and T68 are in the distance.
 T68 is near MCU and T67 is under TPA3116D2 radiator.
 The easier method is just to connect pin 3 on TPA3116D2 to ground.

+This mod is neccesary for Spark 40 to work normally after doing 70W mod.

 ## Bluetooth mod
 Basically replacing BT module and antennas with better ones.
 To be continued...